ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/specifications/toml.md

 ---
-title: TOML components
+title: TOML files
 weight: 1
 ---

-# TOML components
+# TOML files

 There are only three types of toml file: